 Numeric water quality objectives in the CTR were applied statewide unless a more stringent water quality objective is identified in Basin Plans.
 Maximum Contaminant Levels were applied differently depending on how they are incorporated in Basin Plans.

 When evaluating narrative water quality objectives or beneficial use protection, evaluation guidelines were selected in conformance with section 6.1.3 of the Listing Policy.
 Section 6.1.3 of the Listing Policy describes the process to select evaluation guidelines for sediment quality, fish and shellfish consumption, aquatic life protection from bioaccumulation of toxic substances, as well as other parameters.
 Section 6.1.3 of the Listing Policy states “Regional Water Boards and State Water Boards shall identify evaluation guidelines that represent standards attainment or beneficial use protection.”
-The Listing Policy’s objective “is to establish a standardized approach for developing California’s Section 303(d) list in order to achieve the overall goal of achieving water quality standards and maintaining beneficial uses in all of California’s surface waters.”
-(Listing Policy, § 1.)
+Section 1 of the Listing Policy notes that the objective “is to establish a standardized approach for developing California’s Section 303(d) list in order to achieve the overall goal of achieving water quality standards and maintaining beneficial uses in all of California’s surface waters.” .)
 To achieve that overarching goal, the Listing Policy requires narrative water quality objectives to be evaluated using evaluation guidelines.
-The evaluation guidelines to be used must represent standards attainment or beneficial use protection.
-(Id, §6.1.3.)
+Per section 6.1.3 of the Listing Policy, the evaluation guidelines to be used must represent standards attainment or beneficial use protection, noting that. .)
 “The guidelines are not water quality objectives and shall only be used for the purpose of developing the Section 303(d) list.”
-(Ibid.)

 The Listing Policy specifies that an evaluation guideline may be used if it is demonstrated that the evaluation guideline is: applicable and protective of the beneficial use, linked to the pollutant under consideration, scientifically based, peer reviewed, well described, and identify a range above which impacts occur and below which no or few impacts are predicted.
 All objectives, criteria and evaluation guidelines used for 2024 assessments are listed in Appendix B: Statewide Waterbody Fact Sheets.